Web99-web/metaadvisor.eu/content/news/2026/04/10/trump-crypto-project-wlfi-own-token-defi.md

 The crypto project World Liberty Financial (WLFI), linked to the family of Donald Trump, has come under increased scrutiny following a series of transactions that raise fundamental questions about how decentralized finance actually operates when large capital flows and connected actors are involved.
 According to on-chain data, the project used its own token as collateral to borrow tens of millions of dollars in stablecoins within a system where it simultaneously controls a significant portion of total liquidity.

 At first glance, this model does not differ dramatically from standard DeFi practices, where users deposit collateral and borrow against it.

-However, as Metaadvisor highlights, the key difference here is that the collateral is the project’s own token, while borrowing takes place within a protocol that has direct connections to the same ecosystem.
-This combination opens the door to concerns about system structure and the emergence of a potential closed-loop financing model.
+However, based on on-chain data reported by CoinDesk, the key difference here is that the collateral is the project’s own token, while borrowing takes place within a protocol with direct connections to the same ecosystem.
+This raises questions about system structure and the possibility of a closed-loop model.

 {{< support1 >}}